1 Hanover Square: Interior

+Basement and first floor

 Inside the main entrance is a vestibule measuring 10 by 12 ft.
-A set of doors leads to a hallway, which connected to the India House library on the right and the India House's lobby, waiting area, reception area, and coat room on the left.
+A set of doors leads to a hallway, which connected to the former India House library on the right and the India House's lobby, waiting area, reception area, and coat room on the left.
 At the end of the hall is a central stairway that splits into two perpendicular flights.
 The first floor contained the onetime trading floor of the Cotton Exchange, which extended 65 by 75 ft across nearly the whole footprint of the brownstone.
 The brick structures to the west contain offices, bars, and dining areas.
 Ulysses' Folk House is within the ground floor space at 95 Pearl Street and the adjacent 53 Pearl Street.
+In Harry's Steakhouse and Restaurant, which occupies the building's basement, were murals with images of drunken monks making wine.

+In 2022, the first floor was converted into an amenity area and office lobby.
+There is a reception counter made of marble and wood, as well as a lounge with mid-20th-century seating, a wood-burning fireplace, a bar, and suspended gold fixtures.
+Also on the first floor are meeting rooms with glass panels and wooden pocket doors, as well as a larger conference space.
+The central staircase retains its original dark-wood design.

+Upper stories

 The upper floors of the main structure contain plaster walls, as well as several fireplaces with wood or marble mantelpieces.
 The second floor includes three dining rooms arranged around an opening that overlooks the hallway on the first floor.
 The third floor includes four dining rooms.
 The westernmost structure at 60 Stone Street contains a ballroom, the Marine Room, on its upper floor.
 The Marine Room was built in 1924 to designs by W. A. Delano and is connected to the second-floor landing of the building's central stairway.
 The room is decorated with shells, fish, and seahorses atop its columns and frieze; it is also lit by lamps shaped like shells and spheres.
 On the third floor, there is a wooden model of the merchant vessel Gladiator under an oval skylight.

-The modern interior generally includes nautical decoration and Oriental art.
-The maritime decorations include paintings, engravings, and models of ships.
-The maritime artifacts include a pair of cannons flanking the first-floor staircase banisters and a bell from the luxury ship SS Leviathan.
-In Harry's Steakhouse and Restaurant, which occupies the building's basement, are murals with images of drunken monks making wine.
+By the early 21st century, the interior included nautical decoration and Oriental art.
+The maritime decorations included paintings, engravings, and models of ships.
+Among the maritime artifacts were a pair of cannons flanking the first-floor staircase banisters and a bell from the luxury ship SS Leviathan.
+During a 2022 renovation, the second-floor Marine Room's architectural detailing was restored.